A.B., Harvard University; M.Phil., Cambridge University; M.A., Ph.D., University of California (Berkeley)

 Intellectual and cultural historian of early modern Europe.

-My current projects include the book I am now finishing, The Emergence of Modern Aesthetic Theory: Religion and Morality in Enlightenment Germany and Scotland (under contract with Cambridge University Press): an attempt to explain why early eighteenth- century Scotland and Germany witnessed an explosion of interest in theories of beauty and the arts.
+My most recent projects include the book I finished in 2017, The Emergence of Modern Aesthetic Theory: Religion and Morality in Enlightenment Germany and Scotland (Cambridge: Cambridge University Press, 2017): an attempt to explain why early eighteenth- century Scotland and Germany witnessed an explosion of interest in theories of beauty and the arts.
 This was the moment when what we now call modern aesthetic theory was born.
 The new theories of beauty and the arts, I argue, grew out of ongoing debates about theology, moral philosophy, and natural law.
-While finishing this book, I have begun a project on the concept of original sin in Enlightenment Europe and a project tracing the emergence of “style” as a concept important to art criticism.
-Working on these projects has often taken me to the library and archive of the Francke Foundations in Halle, where I will be spending the 2016-2017 academic year as a guest of the Interdisciplinary Center for Pietism Research (2016-2017) and an associate member of the Centre for Science Studies at the Leopoldina, the German National Academy of Sciences (2019-present).
+While finishing this book, I have begun a project on the concept of original sin in Enlightenment Europe, the centerpiece of which is a book-length study of the German theologian Joachim Lange (1670-1744).
+Working on these projects has often taken me to the library and archive of the Francke Foundations in Halle, where I spent the 2016-2017 academic year as a guest of the Interdisciplinary Center for Pietism Research (2016-2017) and an associate member of the Centre for Science Studies at the Leopoldina, the German National Academy of Sciences (2019-present).

 My teaching includes courses on early modern Europe and early modern Germany, as well as courses that delve more deeply into topics in European intellectual and cultural history: the early history of economic thought, the Enlightenment, the history of science, and aspects of visual and material culture.
 My new courses for 2015-2016 included an introduction to the Scientific Revolution (WRIT117/HIST117: “From Miracles to Mesmerism: The Cultural History of the Scientific Revolution”), a seminar on the many and diverse modes of understanding and promoting mental health in Western cultures from the end of the Middle Ages through the nineteenth century (HIST352: "Mental Health in European History") and a course, co-taught with Jacki Musacchio, on the history of epidemics (ARTH235/HIST235: "Art, History, Life, and Death: Epidemics in Early Modern Europe").